 - 8 basil leaves, chopped

-- 3 large carrots, cut into spaghetti strips on a mandolin or slicer
+- 3 large carrots, cut into spaghetti strips on a mandoline or slicer

-- 6 zucchinis, deseeded, peeled and cut into spaghetti strips on a mandolin or slicer
+- 6 zucchinis, deseeded, peeled and cut into spaghetti strips on a mandoline or slicer

 - 2 tablespoons extra-virgin olive oil